faddat/virgo/Teams/hardware/README.md

 This product will let everyone have a well-understood, community-designed, modular computer in their pocket.

-### Tracking / Talk to us!
+### Talk to us!
-Daily task updates and stimulating conversation can be found in our Discord Chat:
+Daily updates and stimulating conversation can be found in our Discord Chat:

 https://discord.gg/kGCA57k